antononcube/Raku-LLM-Functions/docs/Number-guessing-games-Machine-vs-Machine.md

   - That is why the Oracle prompt includes directions to time-to-time proclaim the max number of questions.
 - Very often LLMs lie about the number guess.
 (E.g. say "lower" instead of higher, etc.)
 - Very often the Oracle confesses the secret number (without being guessed correctly by the Guesser.)
+  - Often after those confessions the Oracle-Guesser roles switch without the playing bots "noticing."
 - Occasionally, one of the bots confesses it is "an AI" in the post-game chat, and then both bots start proclaiming their love and interest in AI.
+- If the number is guessed quickly enough the Oracle might ask for another game.
+  - Most of the time the Guesser rejects that, but sometimes does agree on a new game.

 ------